-Indicators: Use of Medical Reports

-1. Does the law provide for the possibility of a medical report in support of the applicant's statements

-regarding past persecution or serious harm?

-2. Are medical reports taken into account when assessing the credibility of the applicant's
+Indicators: Use of Medical Reports 1.
+Does the law provide for the possibility of a medical report in support of the applicant's statements regarding past persecution or serious harm?
+Yes In some cases No 2.
+Are medical reports taken into account when assessing the credibility of the applicant's statements?

-statements?

-Asylum seekers undergo a mandatory medical examination in the initial reception centres (EAST). n many cases, however, persons of trust are not allowed to be present during psychological consultations.
+Asylum seekers undergo a mandatory medical examination in the initial reception centres (EAST).267 In many cases, however, persons of trust are not allowed to be present during psychological consultations.

 Medical reports are mainly requested in the admissibility procedure to assess whether an expulsion would cause a violation of Article 3 ECHR.
 Therefore, a standard form is used with space for a narrative.
-Medical reports are not based on the methodology laid down in the Istanbul Protocol.
+Medical reports are not based on the methodology laid down in the Istanbul Protocol.268